 Data type checks

-The Field Organiser block will list all the fields in your dataset and allow you to rename them ( image above with the list of fields), change the data type / data format (e.g. change the date display format from "dd/MM/yyyy" to "M-d-yy"), also duplicate the fields, add new fields containing formulae, or to remove any columns that are not relevant for your analysis.
-If your data is consistent (always contains the same fields / same format) and it always requires the same intervention - this block will screen and remedy these issues automatically.
+The Field Organiser block lists all the fields in your dataset and allows you to rename them (as shown in the image above), change the data type or format (e.g. switch the date display from dd/MM/yyyy to M-d-yy), duplicate fields, add new fields containing formulae, or remove columns that are not relevant to your analysis.
+If your data is consistent (always containing the same fields and format) and requires the same intervention each time, this block will automatically detect and resolve these issues.

-For your data audit purposes it is helpful that all the changes are highlighted, so you can easily track any schema modifications and reverse the changes, including the field deletions.
+For auditing purposes, all changes are highlighted, allowing you to easily track schema modifications and reverse changes, including field deletions.

-Bulk field organiser block is handy for multiple field naming/renaming and changes to the data type / format, when you have a dataset with tens or hundreds of fields e.g. change the format of all fields containing "date" in the field name from "dd-MM-yyyy" to "MM-dd-yy".
+The Bulk Field Organiser block is particularly useful for renaming multiple fields and making bulk changes to data types or formats, especially when working with datasets containing tens or hundreds of fields.
+For example, you can change the format of all fields containing 'date' in the field name from dd-MM-yyyy to MM-dd-yy.

-Another useful diagnostic tool: Field metadata block will scan all the fields and provide every vital statistic - see below.
-You could merge metadata from two data sources to compare them, before combining them.
+Another useful diagnostic tool is the Field Metadata block, which scans all fields and provides key statistics (see below).
+You can also merge metadata from two data sources to compare them before combining them.

 Data schema and data range/value checks

-Validate Data block is a data quality superstar - it will allow you to introduce multiple screening rules and evaluate the incoming data against a data schema, that checks :
+The Validate Data block is a data quality superstar—it allows you to introduce multiple screening rules and evaluate incoming data against a predefined schema.
+This schema checks:

-• the field names, field count and the data type for each one,
+- Field names, field count, and data type for each field

-The fastest way to set up this block is to connect it to a model dataset, with a correct data schema, and click on the button "Reset to input".
-Now this block is primed to receive a new batch of data and compare the new traffic against the set rules.
-The block will alert you if there are any missing fields, or it will flag unexpected fields or formats found in your incoming dataset.
+The fastest way to set up this block is by connecting it to a model dataset with a correct data schema and clicking the option to "Reset to input".
+This primes the block to receive new batches of data and compare them against the defined rules.
+It will alert you if any fields are missing or flag unexpected fields or formats in the incoming dataset.

-Inside the same block you can set rules for the cell value validation and record count check e.g. after a join you will expect the number of mismatches to be zero.
-By adding a Validate data block you could be alerted to appearance of records that escaped your mapping (either because there is an error in the data, or because the mapping file needs an update).
+Within the same block, you can set rules for cell value validation and record count checks.
+For example, after a join, you might expect the number of mismatches to be zero.
+By adding a Validate Data block, you can be alerted to the appearance of unexpected records—either due to data errors or because the mapping file needs an update.

-• create an error - if the data fails the rules, it will not be allowed to pass this point
+Create an error – If the data fails the rules, it will not be allowed to pass.

-• create an email to alert the relevant parties to take action.
+Trigger an email alert – Notify relevant parties to take action.

-Important - if you set the 'warning mode' in this block the Data tab will list all the issues found in the dataset, which is quite useful when there are multiple issues you need to deal with.
+Important: If you set this block to Warning mode, the Data tab will list all issues found in the dataset.
+This is particularly useful when multiple issues need to be addressed.

-You can switch between the "Error" and "Warning" mode while you're working on the remedy, as the first mode will simply stop the data from passing through this block, while the second one will result in a detailed error report.
+You can switch between Error and Warning mode while working on the remedy.
+Error mode stops the data from passing through the block, whereas Warning mode allows the data to flow while generating a detailed error report.

 Duplicated values

-Omniscope has several methods of helping you to deal with data duplications.
+Omniscope offers several methods to help you manage data duplications.

-De-duplicate block will identify and remove duplicate records (e.g. multiple data rows have the same CustomerID, but different name/surname spelling).
-The block allows you to specify which fields are relevant when flagging a record as a duplicate - it is not just the case of having multiple rows that contain identical content.
+The De-duplicate block identifies and removes duplicate records (e.g. when multiple rows share the same CustomerID but have different name or surname spellings).
+This block allows you to specify which fields are relevant when flagging a record as a duplicate—ensuring that it's not just about having identical rows.

-If you wish to look into the causes and investigate variations you could plug the data into a Frequency table block (from the Analytics section), or into the Aggregate block.
-In both cases you could combine multiple fields to define what constitutes a unique key for your dataset, then easily sort and filter on those records where frequency > 1.
+If you want to investigate the causes of duplication and explore variations, you can use the Frequency Table block (from the Analytics section) or the Aggregate block.
+In both cases, you can combine multiple fields to define what constitutes a unique key for your dataset, then easily sort and filter records where frequency > 1.

-In the Aggregate block - you could create a Split on the unique field (like Country ISO or CustomerID) and have on the Results side the fields with variations e.g. [Country name] / Unique list and Unique value count function, to identify which unique values are linked to multiple country or customer name spellings (see image below).
+In the Aggregate block, you can create a Split on a unique field (e.g. Country ISO or CustomerID) and, on the Results side, apply functions like Unique List or Unique Value Count to identify instances where multiple country or customer name spellings exist (see image below).

 Inconsistent capitalisation

-Normalise case block will provide consistency in use of upper/ lower case and automate text corrections.
-Omniscope will by default scan every dataset and alert you about the need to use this block (you can also choose to ignore the warning, as sometimes the variations are meaningful, or simply not relevant for the analysis).
+The Normalise Case block ensures consistency in the use of upper and lower case letters and automates text corrections.
+By default, Omniscope will scan each dataset and alert you if this block is needed.
+You can choose to ignore the warning, as sometimes variations are meaningful or not relevant for the analysis.

 Missing data

-The data preview chart in every workflow block will give you an update on how many missing values are found in each field.
-Quick sort (just click on the column header) will list the records with missing values at the top, so you can inspect them.
+The data preview chart in each workflow block provides an update on how many missing values are found in each field.
+A quick sort (simply click on the column header) will list records with missing values at the top, making it easy to inspect them.

-In a situation where you have values such as "n/a", some code like "999999", or blank cells, you could add a Search/ Replace block to enforce uniformity and populate the cells with another value.
+In cases where you have values such as "n/a", codes like "999999", or blank cells, you can add a Search/Replace block to enforce uniformity and populate the cells with another value.

-In some datasets e.g. log files or digital media files, empty cell is not a sign of missing data - it is assumed that every empty cell has the same value as the last populated cell above.
-In this situation - add a Fill down block to fill the blanks in all, or just some of the fields.
+In some datasets (e.g. log files or digital media files), an empty cell is not considered missing data—it is assumed that each empty cell takes the value of the last populated cell above it.
+In this case, you can add a Fill Down block to fill in the blanks for all or just some of the fields.

 Empty rows and fields

-Some data input files can contain empty rows or empty fields, which can increase your data size and cause issues when aggregating, visualising or merging this dataset with another.
+Some data input files can contain empty rows or fields, which can increase your data size and cause issues when aggregating, visualising, or merging with other datasets.
 Two blanks are a match!

-Like it says on the tin - Delete empty data block will find and remove any rows and any columns that are completely empty.
+As the name suggests, the Delete Empty Data block will find and remove any rows or columns that are completely empty.

 Questionable values - using smart analytics to catch them